Sandhill crane: Vagrancy

 Sandhill cranes occasionally reach Europe as vagrants.
 The first British record was on Fair Isle in April 1981, and the second was in Shetland in 1991.
 Small groups have also been seen in parts of eastern China and Taiwan.
 In 2022, reports emerged of regular sightings of sandhill cranes in New Brunswick, on the Atlantic coast of Canada.
+The mythical Mothman, a humanoid creature reportedly seen in the Point Pleasant, West Virginia, area from November 1966 to December 1967, is thought to have originated from sightings of out-of-migration sandhill cranes.